Red0tt/How-To-Make-Anything-/WEEK-5-8_DEEPSICK/README.md

 </p>

-The professor suggested we try to create a better circular ecosystem for the blow molding process and recommended that we attempt to turn PET bottles into raw materials for 3D printer filament.
-The main goal was to remove the imprints on the surfaces of different bottles.
+The professor told us that changing everything might be a bit difficult, and we only need to change one step.
+Based on our ideas, he also suggested that PET bottles could be used as 3D printing filament.
+But since the surfaces of the bottles are uneven, they need to be flattened before proceeding to the next step.
+We can use the re-blow molding process to make their surfaces flat.The main goal was to remove the imprints on the surfaces of different bottles.
 At that time, our idea was to use hot air and molds, so that the PET bottles would be heated by the hot air and conform to the molds, making them smooth.

 However, the problem is that this would require molds for different bottle sizes, and some bottles are quite large, which would consume excessive resources.
 We tried to see how other bloggers were doing it, and after searching online with relevant keywords, we found that simply applying heat evenly could smooth the bottle’s surface.